marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 }
 ```

 1) The first thing to do in securing an RSocket app is to enable security specific to RSocket itself, the [RSocketSecurity]() bean.
-This is done by declaring @[EnableRSocketSecurity]() onto the main configuration class.
+This is enabled by decorating @[EnableRSocketSecurity]() onto the main configuration class.
 What this does is as stated in documentation -  it allows configuring RSocket based security.
-2) Secondly, enabling security on our streams in service methods is another concern.
-Thus, to enable the usage of Spring's own method security annotations, add the @[EnableReactiveMethodSecurity]() annotation to the main configuraiton class.
+2) To enable the usage of Spring's own method security annotations on Reactive Streams, add the @[EnableReactiveMethodSecurity]() annotation to the main configuraiton class.
 At a deper level, this configures Reactive Publishers Hooks to decorate our streams with pre and post advices that access [SecurityContext]() object.
-3) The controller is fully configured here, along with an un-secure `status` route.
-The status route should only tell us that we are authenticated by returning a boolean.
+3) The controller is fully configured here, along with an added un-secure `status` route.
+The status uses [@AuthenticationPrincipal]() to tell whether we are really logged in by returning boolean.

+** ReactiveAuthenticationManager paragraph
 ### Configure RSocket Security

 With `@EnableRSocketSecurity`, we gain RSocket security through [RSocket Interceptors]().
-Interceptors have the ability to work during, before or after a scope in processing.
+Interceptors have the ability to work during, before or after a `level` in processing.
 For RSocket, this means any of the following levels:

 * Transport level
 * At the level of accepting new connections
 * Performing requests
 * Responding to requests

-Since a payload can have many metadata formats to confer credential exchange, Spring's [RSocketSecurity]() bean provides a fluent DSL for configuring Simple, Basic, JWT, and custom authentication methods at these level, in addition to application-specific RBAC settings.
-This DSL ultimately describe a set of [AuthenticationPayloadInterceptor]()'s that converts payload metdata into an [Authentication]() instances at runtime.
+Since a payload can have many metadata formats to confer credential exchange, Spring's [RSocketSecurity]() bean provides a fluent builder for configuring Simple, Basic, JWT, and custom authentication methods at these level, in addition to application-specific RBAC settings.
+This builder will describe a set of [AuthenticationPayloadInterceptor]()'s that converts payload metdata into an [Authentication]() instances at runtime.

-Lets look at the [SecuritySocketAcceptorInterceptorConfiguration]() class that sets up default security configuration which we will need for this demo.
-This class, imported by `@EnableRSocketSecurty`, will configure a [PayloadSocketAcceptorInterceptor]() using RSocketSecurity's DSL:
+To further our understanding of, lets examine the [SecuritySocketAcceptorInterceptorConfiguration]() class, which sets up the default security configuration for RSocket.
+This class, imported by `@EnableRSocketSecurty`, will configure a [PayloadSocketAcceptorInterceptor]() for simple and basic authentications, while requiring authentication for requests:

 ```java
 package org.springframework.security.config.annotation.rsocket;